This Dill Pickle Potato Egg Salad is the perfect side dish for warmer weather! Way better than traditional potato salad for summer cookouts!

 - Salt and pepper (to taste)

-- Cut your potatoes into bite sized pieces and boil them until they are cooked through (8 - 15 minutes depending on the potatoes).
+- Cut your potatoes into bite sized pieces and boil them in salted water until they are cooked through (8 - 15 minutes depending on the potatoes).
 Drain and cool them when done.

 - In a large bowl, combine the potatoes, eggs, celery, carrot and pickle.